Keita1/sim/README.md

 - *pal_len*:  length of a pallet in inches (int)
 - *num_pallets*: number of pallets in the simulation (int)
+- *conveyors*:  an array of conveyor definitions (array)

+Conveyor configurations have the following items:

 - *conv_name'*:  name of the conveyor (string).
 Currently not used for anything.
 - *conv_len*:  length of the conveyor in feet (int)
 - *conv_spd*:  conveyor speed in feet/minute (int)